 Santa Ponsa is a pretty coastal area which lies on the west coast of Majorca.
-This area is particularly popular with the Scottish and Irish tourists.
+This area southwest of the capital Palma is particularly popular with the Scottish and Irish tourists.
 As a result, there is a strong Celtic influence.

 Santa Ponsa also welcomes many other northern Europeans.
 These include Germans, Scandinavians and other parts of the British Isles.
 Although not as hectic as some of the busier resorts, this area is popular during the summer months